There can be no return to normal because normal was the problem in the first place

 Using this name means taking capitalism seriously, understanding it not just as an economic system but as a way of organizing the relations between humans and the rest of nature.

 Mongabay is a significant resource for all those concerned with the degradation of nature on the frontline, be it rainforests, the oceans and the planet's biodiversity in all its wildlife.
-Yesterday, looking forward to the 50th Earth Day next Wednesday, 22 April 2020, the website posted an Audio Newscast by Mike Gaworecki (14 April 2020):
+Yesterday, looking forward to the 50th Earth Day next Wednesday, 22 April 2020, the website posted an Audio Newscastby Mike Gaworecki (14 April 2020):

 The first Earth Day was celebrated on April 22nd, 1970 in the United States.
 As many as 20 million people across the country got involved, and the event is widely considered to have marked the birth of the modern environmental movement.
 Today, the Earth Day Network coordinates events in more than 190 countries around the world and estimates that a billion people take part in Earth Day celebrations.
 This April 22nd, of course, many of us will still be under orders to stay in our homes or will be otherwise quarantining or self-isolating.
 But a half-century of the environmental movement is such a big moment that it must be commemorated.
+How have Earth Day celebrations changed in response to the COVID-19 pandemic?

 How do we keep attention focused on environmental issues during such a widespread health crisis — a health crisis born of our mistreatment of the environment?